 Then, in May 2022, the EC and US announced a new Trans-Atlantic Data Privacy Framework for personal data transfers to the US.
 President Biden signed an Executive Order to implement the new framework in October 2022, which included new binding safeguards to address all the objections raised by the Court of Justice of the EU in the Schrems II decision.
 The EC launched an “adequacy” decision process, which is currently underway as of the latest update on this post.
 However, assuming that the EC determines the Trans-Atlantic Data Privacy Framework meets its adequacy requirement, the adequacy decision and framework will likely come under immediate legal challenge.

 International transfers of EU/EEA personal data remain a controversial issue and the requirements to authorize these transfers could continue to change.

 Does GDPR apply to me when I’m building on Bubble?

-Assuming your app is or will be subject to GDPR at some point, it’s up to you when to determine what may be required and to do a thorough review of your privacy practices - likely with the help of your legal counsel.
+If your app is or will be subject to GDPR in the future, it’s up to you to determine what may be required and thoroughly review your privacy practices — preferably with the help of your legal counsel.

 How does Bubble comply with GDPR?